HomeMy WebLinkAbout1978-01-07 Billionaire Delighted in Outrageous Events (Palm Beach Post)Billionaire Delighted

 "You're the billionaire, not me," I

 told him.
-I stayed with the spud
+I stayed with the speed

 limit.

-Then suddenly we were at the lit -
+Then suddenly we were at the lit-

-tle airfield, and I was being told to,
+tle airfield, and I was being told to

-park . beside a small private plane
+park • beside a small private plane

 with pilot waiting.
 I was horrified.

-plane?
-I get sick in planes . .
+"A plane?
+I get sick in planes

-MacArthur looked hurt.
+MacArthur .looked hurt.
 He

 thought I wanted to see his ranch.